-My Twitter Guide published on 11/25 got really awesome feedback on… Twitter.
-But I'm still seeing some feedback, like being included in an AmpliFound roundup.
+A Twitter Guide I published on last month got really awesome feedback.
+I'm still seeing some feedback, like being included in an AmpliFound roundup.
 And people have submitted it to ScoopIt and I'm seeing a number of tweets about it still.

 In a rare personal post, I talked about how I spend my Me Time (and also talked about my insecurities on including personal posts).
 From there, Chrystina blogged about it, and then in a fun ripple effect, Caitlyn also blogged about it.

 I've also seen a significant increase in blog comments (before it was close-to-crickets) as a result of regularly reading and commenting on blogs.